fatyogi/epever-upower-tracer/README.md

 Additional scripts
 ------------------
-`setTracerVoltages.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries Current settings are for 24V LiFePO4, however the script can be easily changed to set values for 12V and also other types of batteries
+`setTracerVoltages.py` will rewrite Tracer AN/BN voltages to support LiFePO4 batteries.

+Current settings are for 24V LiFePO4, however the script can be easily changed to set values for 12V and also other types of batteries.
+There is a pre-filled array for LiFePO4 and a Lead-Acide flooded battery in the script.
+See the comments on how to choose it.

 `ivctl.py` may be used to switch the inverter off/on for the night